RyanHill92/html-parser/README.md

 -------------
 Each starting tag should below has been assigned a score.
 Each tag in the content should be added to or subtracted from the total score.

-(We will assume for this project our html code creator created valid html)

 | TagName | Score Modifier | TagName | Score Modifier |
 | ------- | :------------: | ------- | -------------- |
 | div     | 3              | font    | -1             |